balvig/bricks/README.md

 - [ ] Bricks hardware

 ### Nice to haves
+- [ ] Instead of ping-pong flow, bricks can scan for gateway? (if not configured)
 - [ ] `gatewayMac` could/should maybe be a property on `Outbox`?
 - [ ] Allow BLE scanner to subscribe to beacon notifications
 - [ ] Properly scrollable m5 screen (repurpose https://github.com/totsucom/M5Stack_ScrollTextWindow ?)